 Oogie Boogie Bash Basics

-Let’s start with the basics.
-Oogie Boogie Bash is a special event held several nights a week in Disney California Adventure park from roughly mid-September to the end of October.
-In 2023, it runs on 25 select nights from September 5-October 31 from 6pm-11pm.
+Let's start with the basics.
+Oogie Boogie Bash is a special event held several nights a week in Disney California Adventure park from roughly late-August to the end of October.
+In 2025, it runs on 31 select nights from August 17-October 31 from 6pm-11pm.

-This year, the party takes place on Tuesday, Thursday, and Sunday nights.
-In some previous years, Saturdays parties were occasionally available too, but there are no Saturdays offered in 2023.
+This year, the party takes place on Tuesday, Thursday, and Sunday nights, with an additional event on the Friday of Halloween.
+In some previous years, Saturday parties were occasionally available too, but there are no Saturdays offered in 2025.

 See the full list of Oogie Boogie Bash dates here.